-United Kingdom Route Guide: CISI IOC
+United Kingdom Sequence Guide: CISI IOC

 Use it when you are searching for IOC exam prep or Investment Operations Certificate study help but first need to confirm the right UK operations path.
-The IOC is a broader CISI qualification route that usually combines an introductory unit, a regulatory unit, and a role-specific technical unit.
+The IOC is a broader CISI qualification sequence that usually combines an introductory unit, a regulatory unit, and a role-specific technical unit.

 Best page to open first